an-minyoung/an-minyoung.github.io/_projects/3_project.markdown

 ## The Actuator

 For this project I've chosen the Miga T220 SMA linear actuator.
 Actuation parallels human muscle, where muscles exert a pulling force when activated, just as the nitinol contracts when a current is passed through.
-The T220 also as onboard on-­‐board MOSFET	switching	and protection	circuit, which cuts	power	to SMA wire when the output stage reached the End-of-Stroke contact.
+The T220 also as onboard MOSFET switching and protection circuit, which cuts power to SMA wire when the output stage reached the End-of-Stroke contact.

 <p>
     <img src="/assets/img/Figure_3-3.jpg" width="50%;" height="50%;" alt/>